gorkhadev/gorkha.dev/syllabus/ruby/section-two/loops.md

 ## retry Statement

-`retry` restart the execution of code block when used in `begin-rescue` statements.
+The `retry` keyword restarts the execution of code block.
+It can also be used in `begin-rescue` statements.

 {% include util/note.html
     note="'begin-rescue' statements are used as a way of exception handling."